 These unaudited interim consolidated financial statements include amounts based on informed estimates and judgments of management for those transactions that are not yet complete.
 Such estimates and judgments affect the reported amounts in the financial statements.
-Those estimates and judgments that were most critical to the preparation of the financial statements involved the following: (i) reserves for losses and loss adjustment expenses; (ii) reinsurance recoverables, (iii) recognition of premium income, (iv) deferred policy acquisition costs, (v) deferred income taxes and (vi) valuation of investments.
+Those estimates and judgments that were most critical to the preparation of the financial statements involved the following: (i) reserves for losses and loss adjustment expenses; (ii) reinsurance recoverables; (iii) recognition of premium income; (iv) deferred policy acquisition costs; (v) deferred income taxes; and (vi) valuation of investments.
 These estimates and judgments require the use of assumptions about matters that are highly uncertain and therefore are subject to change as facts and circumstances develop.
 If different estimates and judgments had been applied, materially different amounts might have been reported in the financial statements.
-Our accounting policies are discussed under ''Critical Accounting Policies'' in the Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2006 Form 10-K. Additional information regarding our accounting policy for reserves for loss and loss adjustment expenses and reinsurance recoverables follows.
+Our accounting policies are discussed under ' 'Critical Accounting Policies' in Management's Discussion and Analysis of Financial Condition and Results of Operations in our 2006 Form 10-K. Additional information regarding our accounting policy for reserves for loss and loss adjustment expenses and reinsurance recoverables follows.

-Reserves for Losses and Loss Adjustment Expenses

-We are directly liable for losses and LAE under the terms of insurance policies our insurance subsidiaries underwrite.
-Significant periods of time can elapse between the occurrence of an insured loss, the reporting of the loss to the insurer and the insurer's payment of that loss.
-Our loss reserves are reflected in our balance sheets under the line item caption "unpaid losses and loss adjustment expenses."
-As of March 31, 2007, our reserves for unpaid losses and LAE, net of reinsurance, were \$1.22 billion.
+$Reserves \ for \ Losses \ and \ Loss \ Adjustment \ Expenses$ the reporting of the loss to the insurer and the insurer's payment of that loss.
+Our loss reserves are reflected in our balance sheets under the line item caption "unpaid losses and loss adjustment expenses".
+As of June 30, 2007, our reserves for unpaid losses and LAE, net of reinsurance, were \$1.21 billion.